To learn more about butyrate, watch Pendulum CSO John Eid's conversation about butyrate on the Dr. Gundry's podcast.

 - Butyricicoccus pullicaecorum

-Additionally, species of bacteria in the Bifidobacterium genus are known to help break carry out the first steps in fiber digestion, providing molecules to the gut microbiome that the above species can use to make butyrate11.Are there supplements/probiotics that can increase your butyrate levels?
+Additionally, species of bacteria in the Bifidobacterium genus are known to help carry out the first steps in fiber digestion, providing molecules to the gut microbiome that the above species can use to make butyrate11.Are there supplements/probiotics that can increase your butyrate levels?

 In evaluating butyrate-producing probiotics, it's important to make sure that they: